alexanderchuranov/Metaresc/README.md

 types, structures, unions and pointers of known types.
 Unfortunatelly this method doesn't work for structures and unions bigger then 256 bytes.
-Fields of the following types are not supported: inline strings, enums, function pointers, bitfields and arrays of pointers.
+Fields of the following types are not supported: inline strings, enums, inline structures and unions, function pointers, bitfields and arrays of pointers.
 Example above will look as follows:

 ```c
 #include <metaresc.h>